-Difference from normal conditions: The White Mountains, Gila Region and Sacramento Mountains saw one of the driest winters on record with respect to Snow Water Equivalent.
-As of May 1st, The Little Colorado Basin stands at 59% of expected precipitation for the months of October through April.
+Difference from normal conditions: The White Mountains and Gila Region and saw one of the driest winters on record.
+As of May 1st, The Little Colorado Basin stood at 59% of expected precipitation for the months of October through April.
 The Salt and Gila basins stand just over 1/3 of the expected precipitation for the same period.
 Drought conditions have expanded across the entire area of concern ranging from severe to exceptional drought.
 The peak snow water equivalent in the Upper Gila Basin for the winter of 2024-25 was below lowest 10th percentile over the past 30 years.
 ERC values since January have trended at or above maximum values recorded since 2015.
-Current ERC values are above the 90th percentile.
-These values would generally occur during the final weeks of June during the historical peak of fire season in the area of concern.
-The lack of snowpack and residual moisture in the area of concern has left the high elevations much drier than normal.
+Current ERC values are above the 90th percentile and forecast to increase in late June.